-- \Box Encourage water filtration
+- \square Encourage water filtration

-- \Box Increase water testing
+- \square Increase water testing

-- \square Raise awareness about environmental health
+- ☐ Raise awareness about environmental health

-- \Box Start a legislative action
+- \square Start a legislative action

 Group Research & Preparation: For your side of the issue, as a group decide on a frame (such as public health, economic, environmental, etc.).
 Then work together to gather data, statistics, expert opinions, and real-world examples to build a strong argument around your frame.
-Write all relevant information that you plan to use during the debate in the box below.
+Write all relevant information that you plan to use during the debate in the box below